-The Valuans went a little overboard with this in Ixa'Taka: The "Iron Gate", a big honkin' iron fence stretched between two cliffs.
+The Valuans went a little overboard with in Ixa'Taka with the "Iron Gate".
+It's a big honkin' padlocked fence stretched between a massive cleft, high enough that no western ship could possibly pass over it.
 Once Vyse sends them packing, the fence is unlocked.

 Bleak Level: Lower City.
 What's worse is that Galcian and his turncoats later obliterate the entire kingdom, including the guiltless peasants.
 Only Marco made it out.

 Soltis.
 The city has fallen a long way from the eco-friendly paradise it once was.

 Chokepoint Geography: Until Vyse gets the Delphinus, sky rifts ensure that there's only one path out of each "ocean."
 The Dark Rift cannot be breached at all, effectively carving the planet into quadrants.
 (You can eventually fly over it).

 Derelict Graveyard: The Dark Rift is littered with ruined ships that tried to pass through it.
 Have fun.